-If you are exempt from federal withholding taxes, you must certify on the W-4 form that you meet both of the following conditions:
+To claim exemption from federal withholding taxes, you must certify on the W-4 Employee's Withholding Certificate form that you meet both of the following conditions:

-To claim exemption from New York State and City withholding taxes in 2017, you must be able to certify the following conditions in writing:
+To claim exemption from New York State and City withholding taxes, you must certify the following conditions in writing:

-If you meet the criteria for state exemption, file an IT-2104-E Certificate of Exemption from Withholding instead of the IT-2104 form.
+If you meet the criteria for state exemption, file an IT-2104-E Certificate of Exemption from Withholding form instead of the IT-2104 Employee's Withholding Allowance Certificate form.